v4n00/tf2-romanian-project/README.md

 # TF2 Romanian Project

-This project is a **FULL** translation of the game Team Fortress 2 in Romanian language, including voice lines, localization and the main game logo.
+This project is a **FULL** translation of the game Team Fortress 2 in Romanian language, including voice lines (made with [ElevenLabs](https://elevenlabs.io/)), localization and the main game logo.

 ![TF2 Romanian Project](./logo/logo.png)